sachinsu/sachinsu.github.io/work_journal/software.md

         - Define your service level objectives (SLOs) and measure them via an observability system like Datadog.
 You usually want, at a minimum, an availability SLO (i.e., 99.9% of requests succeed) and a latency SLO (p99 latency is < 1s).
         - Define your load objective.
 This is just the number of users you want to be able to support at a given time.
 If you’re launching a new product, ask marketing how much traffic they expect on launch day and double it.
 If there isn’t going to be a splashy launch, try to project out where you’ll be in, say, one year, and add a 10-20% buffer.
         - Run a load test by spinning up a test cluster and writing some scripts to simulate real usage.
 Keep fixing bottlenecks and re-running load tests until you hit your objective.

+- Typical Archetypes in Software engineering,
+	- The Team Lead guides the approach and execution of a particular team.
+Most frequently they partner closely with a single manager, but sometimes they partner with two or three managers within a focused area.
+	- The Architect is responsible for the direction, quality and approach within a critical area, both today and stretching into the multi-year future horizon.
+They combine a deep knowledge of technical constraints, user needs, and organization level leadership.
+	- The Right Hand is a partner and an extension of an executive-level manager, borrowing their scope and authority to operate particularly complex organizations.
+They provide additional leadership bandwidth to leaders of large-scale organizations.

+	- The Solver digs deep into arbitrarily complex problems and finds an appropriate path forward.
+Some focus on a given area for long periods, others bounce from hotspot to hotspot as guided by organizational leadership.